Haki-22/FakeFLac-Lossless-audio-checker/README.md

 - Tested only on my machine
 - Basic GUI
+- Icons are neeed, pictures of examples are optional
 - Sometimes lags when opeing audio file
-- To display examples you need pictures attached to this repository